Deori people: Language

-The Deori language is one of the languages of the Sino-Tibetan language family.
+The Deori language is one of the languages of the Tibeto-Burman languages family.
 Deori language is mainly spoken in Assam and Arunachal Pradesh.
 Over the years, Deori speakers, barring the Dibongia clan which uses it rigorously, have shifted to speaking the Assamese language, which can be attributed to the Language shift phenomenon.

-Deori society

-Deori clans
+Religion

+Traditionally Deori people follow Kundism (also Deori religion), is the Folk religion of the Deori tribe.
+Its a animistic, Shamanic and Ancestor worshiping type Polytheistic religion .The religion is named after Kundi-Mama, the supreme deity of the Deori people.
+Kundi-Gira (the father) and Kundi-Girasi (the mother) together are known as Kundi-Mama or Gira-Girasi (the Old Ones) and are central to Deori spiritual beliefs.

+Other major deities worshipped include Pisa-Dema (the eldest son), also known as Baliya-Baba or Baliya-Hemta, and Pisasi (the daughter), also called Tamreswari or Kechakati (Nang Hoo Toungh by khamtis).
+Their religious practices focus on natural forces, sacred groves, and clan-based rituals, with no ties to Hindu scriptures, idol worship.
+However, despite its distinct identity, the Indian government classifies the Deori people under Hinduism due to administrative policies, though their belief system remains independent and separate from the mainstream Hinduism."

+Miduku/kundiku (abode of deity)

+Miduku or kundiku (also, Than/dauhal) are the site of worshiping for the people.

+Tradition

+Clans

 The Deori ethnic group are mainly divided into four clans, namely Dibongia, Borgoya, Tengaponiya and Pator-goya.
 The entire people of each main clan or main group are again subdivided into several sub-clans or sub-groups.
 The word "sub-clan" or "sub-group" is called "Boja" or "Bahor" in Deori language.
-Some of the commonly known sub-clan are like Ariya, Kumotaya, Bihiya, Naroda, Sundhariya, Patriya, Dupiya, Marangya, Chariya, Lagasuya, Chitigaya, Mehedaya, Kuliya, Khutiya/Buruk, Machiya, Bikomiya, Phaporiya, Fagimegia, Senaboriya, Chakucharu, Ekacharul/Busaru, Simocharu, Hizaru, Popharu, Gucharu etc. Each Deori people wants to know or wants to inform about their main clan and sub-clan (sub-group) in their first introduction.
+Some of the commonly known sub-clans are like Ariya, Kumota, Bihiya, Naroda, Sundhariya, Patriya, Dupiya, Marangya, Chariya, Lagasu, Chitiga, Meheda, Kuliya, Khutiya/Buruk, Machiya, Bikomiya, Phaporiya, Fagimegia, Senaboriya, Chakucharu, Ekacharul/Busaru, Simocharu, Hizaru, Popharu, Gucharu etc. Each Deori people wants to know or wants to inform about their main clan and sub-clan (sub-group) in their first introduction.
 Otherwise, their introduction remains incomplete.

+Priesthood

+Deoris are known to serve as priests in three temples: the Tamreswari Temple, the Bura-Buri Than, the Boliya-hemata Temple and also in Malinithan.

+The temple of Kecaikhaiti called Tamreswari Temple near Paya and Malinithan in Likabali of Arunachal Pradesh was worshipped by the Borgoya khel of the Deoris.

+The Bura-Bura Than was worshipped by the Dibongia khel, while Boliya-hemanta Temple or Pisadema was worshipped by the Tengapania khel of the Deoris located on the Tengapani River.